vercel/micro/README.md

 Read more about [Transpilation](#transpilation) to understand what transformations are recommended.

+## Main package

+You can find the core of the "micro" package system [here](https://github.com/zeit/micro).

 ## Contribute

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device